The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Discussion

 From Equation (1), the intracluster medium number density $n$ can be expressed through $M_{\rm BH}$, $\dot{m}_0$, and $p$ as

 for $T=10,000$ K, $\eta=0.1$, and $v_{\rm BH}\ll c_s$.

-Note that lower values of $p$ result in higher $\dot{m_0}$ and at $p=0$ the BH is accreting at the Bondi-Hoyle rate.
-When $p>0$, part of the in-falling matter is assumed to be ejected, thus, reducing the accretion efficiency (see \cite{yuan_hot_2014} for a more detailed discussion).
-Since the exact value of $p$ is unknown, we fix it for the rest of the calculations at $p=0.3$, which has some observational support as it has been suggested for Sgr A$^{\ast}$ \citep[][where it is called $s$]{yuan_hot_2014, yuan_nonthermal_2003}.
+Note that lower values of $p$ result in higher $\dot{m_0}$, and at $p=0$ the BH is accreting at the Bondi-Hoyle rate.
+When $p>0$, part of the in-falling matter is assumed to be ejected (outflow), thus, reducing the accretion rate (see \cite{yuan_hot_2014} for a more detailed discussion).
+Since the exact value of $p$ is unknown, we fix it for the rest of the calculations at $p=0.3$, which has some observational support as it has been suggested for Sgr A$^{\ast}$ \citep[][where it is called $s$]{yuan_nonthermal_2003, yuan_hot_2014}.
+This value corresponds to $\sim 0.2\%$ of the accreted matter at the Bondi radius reaching the Schwarzschild radius.

 To compute the model SEDs, we need to estimate $\dot{m}_0$ for the expected range of $M_{\rm BH}$ and plausible properties of the intracluster gas within $\omega$ Cen.
 If a BH is formed and retained in the cluster's core, its velocity, $v_{\rm BH}$, is expected to be smaller than the GC escape velocity ($\sim60$ km s$^{-1}$ for $\omega$ Cen; \citealt{gnedin_unique_2002,haberle_fast-moving_2024}).
 For the large IMBH masses considered in this paper, $v_{\rm BH}$ should be much lower, and hence we neglect the IMBH velocity in comparison with the sound speed $c_s$.
 The atomic hydrogen number density, $n$, in the core of $\omega$ Cen is not precisely known.
 Based on the stellar mass-loss rates discussed in \cite{mcdonald_giants_2009} and \cite{wang_omegacat_2025}, a plausible range appears to be $n=$0.01-0.2 cm$^{-3}$ with most likely values being toward the middle of this range.
 Based on non-detection of sodium absorption lines, \cite{wang_omegacat_2025} also set an upper limit to the intracluster atomic gas column density in $\omega$ Cen of $\lesssim\qty{2.17e18}{\cm^{-2}}$, which corresponds to a space density of $\lesssim\qty{0.045}{\cm^{-3}}$ over a uniform 15 pc column, compatible with the density range above.
 Additionally, \cite{wang_omegacat_2025} used dispersion measures (DMs) of pulsars in $\omega$ Cen and found a significantly higher upper limit of ionized gas density, $n_e\lesssim2$ cm$^{-3}$, which, however, could be largely due to DM variations foreground to the cluster.
 The temperature of the intracluster gas is expected to be in the $10,000$-$20,000$ K range \citep{haggard_deep_2013}.
 For simplicity, in addition to fixed $p=0.3$, we assume $T=10,000$ K everywhere below, and only change $n$ to vary $\dot{m}_0$.